 This is a major step of the process; make sure that all of your content is loading, correctly and fully, on every possible device and browser.
 Most web developers go through a testing process to see how your site looks, but are they using older versions of their browsers?
 Different browsers?
 Different devices?
 An image that doesn’t load on Internet Explorer could make your page less authoritative due to “broken content.”
 You can use a service like BrowserStack to help you out here.

 You also need to optimize for mobile devices.
 The majority of all web traffic now happens on mobile devices, so it makes sense from a pure user experience perspective, but it’s also important for Google’s consideration of your site (thanks to the Mobilegeddon update and several algorithm changes before it).
 Thankfully, Google offers a free test that will tell you not only if your site is mobile-friendly, but what’s wrong with it if it isn’t.
 Just keep in mind that mobile optimization is about more than just meeting the minimum requirements of Google—it’s about giving the best possible experience to your mobile users.
+For more information, please check our comprehensive guide on Mobile SEO.

 You can also improve your navigation bar to improve your search rankings.
 Google takes user experience seriously; the search giant rose to dominance because of its commitment to connecting users to the best possible content for their queries.
 Google wants users to have a convenient, straightforward, interpretable experience, and part of that includes being able to navigate the site easily.
 Organize your site into categories and subcategories, and make your menus accessible and easy to click.
 This may seem like a simple feature, but it’s one that’s commonly neglected and much more important than most people realize, because of the way PageRank ‘flows’ throughout a site.
 Try to put only your most important pages in your navigation; they’ll be the ones that get a significant ranking boost.